drreynolds/smuhpc-workshop/source/session_3.rst

    $ cd units-1.74

 Configuring and creating the Makefile
 """""""""""""""""""""""""""""""""""""""""""""""""

 The first thing to do is carefully read the ``README`` and ``INSTALL`` text files (use the ``less`` command).
-These contain important information on how to compile and run the software
+If the package author is doing her job correctly, this these files will contain important information on how to compile and run the software (if not, they may contain useless or outdated information).  *This* package was put together by a responsible author.

 .. code-block:: bash